-We are now in full swing with the delivery of the new 2014 National Curriculum across the whole school.
-This year saw the first assessments of the New Mathematics Curriculum and we would like to say well done to all the children in Year 2 and Year 6 who worked hard to achieve the best results they could in their SATS.
+We have now completed 2 full years of teaching the new curriculum and this year saw the second round of assessments of this new scheme.
+We would like to say well done to all the children in Year 2 and Year 6 who worked hard to achieve the best results they could in their SATS.

 The Teaching of Maths at Millfields

-We have recently changed the focus of our maths teaching towards a ‘Maths Mastery Approach’.
+Last year we changed the focus of our maths teaching towards a ‘Maths Mastery Approach’.
+We have been very happy with the results of our new approach to maths teaching.
 Each class is using a new planning proforma which structures the teaching of mathematics in comprehensive blocks of learning, ensuring that the children consolidate their understanding of certain concepts before moving on to the next.
-We will still use many of the resources which the children are familiar with, but will also be ensuring that the children become more familiar in the application of their mathematical skills to reasoning and problem solving activities.
-The children will attend regular ‘Maths Meetings’ which are held in addition to the maths lesson.
+We still use many of the resources which the children are familiar with, but are also ensuring that the children become more familiar in the application of their mathematical skills to reasoning and problem solving activities.
+We use a variety of practical resources to support the children’s learning and these can be found in every classroom from EYFS to Year 6.
+The children also attend regular ‘Maths Meetings’ which are held in addition to the maths lesson.
 These meetings cover a range of mathematical skills and language and develop an understanding of maths in the wider world.

 What is Maths Mastery?